js2264/OHCA.Bioc2023/README.md

-# Package Demo: Orchestrating Hi-C analysis with Bioconductor
+# Orchestrating Hi-C analysis with Bioconductor

 This package is used to support the OHCA package demonstration at the Bioconductor Conference 2023.